teodozjan/lacuna-cookbuk/README.md

 $ make install
 ```

-Usage (examples are in bin directory):
+Fun with client:
 ```
-$ perl6 your_fancy script.pl
+$ perl6 bin/client.pl --taks=all
 ```

 Things that seem to work: